FishGDPS-Revival-Project/GMDPrivateFishRevival/README.md

 1. Upload the files on a webserver
 2. Import database.sql into a MySQL/MariaDB database
 3. Edit the links in the lib files in your Geometry Dash 1.5 APK
-#### Optional steps:
-- Modify the password used in the rate tool at `/incl/misc/rateToolPassword.php`
+4. Modify the password used in logging in at `/incl/misc/rateToolPassword.php`.
+Default password is `123456`

 ### Credits